abyssDS/sfmlWiki/Tutorial:-Building-SFML-for-Android.md

           make && sudo make install

   * If everything went fine, this should have copied the created binaries as well as header files and dependencies to your Android NDK's `source` directory.
-  * You're now ready to use SFML in the NDK together with devices understanding the compiled target files (in this example `armeabi`).
+  * You're now ready to use SFML in the NDK together with devices understanding the compiled target files (in this example `armeabi-v7a`).

 ## Building and Executing the Android Example
 Go into the example directory: